 Please phone us on our emergency number (03) 366 3886.
 We may ask you to transport the injured/sick animal to the nearest veterinary clinic.
 We will need to know the following:

 In all emergency situations, we kindly request that you stay with the animal until the ambulance arrives and follow any requests made by the ambulance driver.
 We really appreciate your support of this service!

 After Hours Emergencies, 9pm - 7am:

-Please note: Any wandering stock, stray dogs, barking dogs or stray dogs 'hit by cars', should be referred to your local council animal management team.
+Please note: Any wandering stock, stray dogs or barking dogs should be referred to your local council animal management team.